 In some circumstances we may be required by law to release your details to statutory or other official bodies, for example if a court order is presented, or in the case of public health issues.
 In other circumstances you may be required to give written consent before information is released – such as for medical reports for insurance, solicitors etc. To ensure your privacy, we will not disclose information over the telephone or fax unless we are sure that we are talking to you.
 Information will not be disclosed to family, friends, or spouses unless we have prior written consent, and we do not leave messages with others.

 Under the Data Protection Act you have a right to see your Medical Records if you wish.
 Please ask at reception if you would like further details and our patient information leaflet.
-An appointment will be required.
-In some circumstances a fee may be payable.

 For more information please click on the links below:

 CCTV is installed within the Car Parking Facilities on the outside of the building and within the main entrance at Churchside Medical Practice.
 The data is controlled according to the relevant provisions in the Data Protection Act and CCTV policy that can be viewed via the links above.